 This post may contain affiliate links, from which we earn an income.
+Click here to read our affiliate policy.

-Winter Holiday Destinations in Europe
+Best Winter Holiday Destinations in Europe for Cold Weather

 Europe in the winter has many personalities.
-Whether you’re looking for a deserted crisp and cold cities, beautiful snowy landscapes, or traditional Christmas markets and festivities, you’ll find the best winter destinations in Europe here.
+Whether you’re looking for deserted crisp and cold cities, beautiful snowy landscapes, or traditional Christmas markets and festivities, you’ll find the best winter destinations in Europe here.

-If you crave adventure and winter sports, love wandering city streets with the promise of hot chocolate and a crackling fire when you return to your hotel, adore fairy tale Christmas settings, or you’re just looking for a different sort of holiday, you’re in the right place!
+If you crave adventure and winter sports, love wandering city streets with the promise of hot chocolate and a crackling fire when you return to your hotel, adore fairy tale Christmas settings, or are just looking for a different sort of holiday, you’re in the right place!

-Winter Destinations Europe Map
+Europe Winter Destinations Map

 How to use this map – Use your fingers (or computer mouse) to zoom in and out.
 Click or touch the icons to get more info about a place, and click the arrow in the box top left to open the index.
 To add to your own Google Maps account, click the star next to the title of the map.